 * Correspondence: petr.slepicka@vscht.cz;

 Abstract: Many bio-applicable materials, medical devices, and prosthetics combine both polymer and metal components to benefit from their complementary properties.
 This goal is normally achieved by their mechanical bonding or casting only.
 Here, we report an alternative easy method for the chemical grafting of a polymer on the surfaces of a metal or metal alloys using alkoxy amine salt as a coupling agent.
 The surface morphology of the created composites was studied by various microscopy methods, and their surface area and porosity were determined by adsorption/desorption nitrogen isotherms.
 The surface chemical composition was also examined by various spectroscopy techniques and electrokinetic analysis.
 Elements distribution on the surface was determined and successful bonding of the metal/alloys on one side with the polymer on the other one was confirmed by alkoxy amine.
-The composites show significantly increased wettability, reliable chemical stability of the bonding, excellent bacterial anti-adhesive properties and functionality, i.e. the characteristics promising for their application in biomedical field.
+The composites show significantly increased hydrophilicity, reliable chemical stability of the bonding even interaction with solvent for 30 cycles, and up to 95% less bacterial adhesion for the modified samples in comparison to pristine samples, i.e. the characteristics promising for their application in biomedical field, such as for implants, prosthetics etc. All this using universal, two-step procedures with minimal use of energy, and the possibility of producing it on a mass scale.

-Keywords: polymer layer; PEG coating; alkoxy amine; titanium; stainless steel; grafting; hydrophilicity; biomaterials; medical devices
+Keywords: polymer layer; PEG coating; alkoxy amine; titanium; stainless steel; Diazotization; grafting; bacterial adhesion; medical devices

 1. Introduction

-Metals and metal alloys have been used in medicine for at least 5,000 years [1]. , Metals and metal alloys have been irreplaceable for many years for their excellent mechanical properties, biocompatibility (in the case of noble metals such as gold) or bioactivity (e.g., the possibility to achieve osseointegration in the case of titanium alloys).
-However, the main problems with metal prosthesis was their bacterial attachment and colonization.
-[2] A bacteria-contaminated implants can cause, for example, acute cellular rejection.
-[3].
+Metals and metal alloys have been used in medicine for at least 5,000 years [1], and they have been irreplaceable for many years for their excellent mechanical properties, biocompatibility (in the case of noble metals such as gold) or bioactivity (e.g., the possibility to achieve osseointegration in the case of titanium alloys).
+However, the main problems with metal prosthesis were their bacterial attachment and colonization [2].
+A bacteria-contaminated implants can cause, for example, acute cellular rejection [3].
 As an alternative, in the second half of the 20th century, polymers were introduced into medicine and pharmacy.
-They brought along revolutionary solutions into the treatment of various disorders and diseases and helped mainly in prosthetics [4,5], drug delivery [6,7] and wound healing [8].
+They brought along revolutionary solutions into the treatment of various disorders and diseases and helped in prosthetics [4,5], drug delivery [6,7] and wound healing [8].

 Today, new polymers are continually being produced with better characteristics: outstanding and tissue-like mechanical properties [9,10] and excellent biocompatibility [11,12].
-Their high plasticity (shaping as demanded) arises from the preparation methods, such as heat-driven polymerization [13] or usage of three-dimensional printers [14], by which the monomer is put into the mold of a desired shape before its polymerization.
+Their high plasticity (shaping as demanded) arises from the preparation methods, such as heat-driven polymerization [13] or usage of three-dimensional printers [14], by which the monomer is put into the meld of a desired shape before its polymerization.

 Composites consisting of metallic and polymeric parts with significantly enhanced properties such as a perfect balance between flexibility and high toughness of the material [15] open new applications e.g., in a trans-tissue (bone and ligaments) region [16,17].
 Conventionally, the composites are created using “mechanical” methods, consisting in smelting and casting, or polymer interlocking during polymerization.
-Such operations are typically performed under high temperatures or via exothermic reactions that are highly power-consuming, expensive and unstable in certain cases.
+Such operations are typically performed under elevated temperatures or via exothermic reactions that are highly power-consuming, expensive, and unstable in certain cases.
 Also, there is always a possibility of generating internal or thermal stresses in the metals or unintended change in their original bio characteristics [18].
 Hence, new methods of preparing such composites are still being sought.